LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 %%Ten_numbered_test_magnets_in_separate_holders.png%%

-For the hardware setup, the 3D-Full Sphere\ref{d-full-sphere} sensor is used for the evaluation of the framework.
+For the hardware setup, the 3D-Full Sphere sensor, explained in chapter \ref{d-full-sphere}, is used for the evaluation of the framework.
 As this is equipped with an exchangeable magnetic holder mount, suitable holders are required for the magnets to be measured.
 Ten random *N45 12x12x12mm* neodymium magnets are used, which are shown in figure \ref{Ten_numbered_test_magnets_in_separate_holders.png}.

 These are placed in modified 3D printed holders \ref{Ten_numbered_test_magnets_in_separate_holders.png} and then numbered.
 This allows them to be matched to the measurement results later.